Automattic/wp-calypso/docs/sdk.md

 npm run sdk -- gutenberg --help
 ```

+These extensions live under `client/gutenberg/extensions` directory.
+There are some presets to bundle multiple extensions into one in `client/gutenberg/extensions/presets` directory.

+By default, these extensions will be built under `build` folder next to entry script passed.

 ## Extending the SDK

+Adding new build targets for the SDK is straightforward but should be done with some consideration.
+Keeping the SDK as generic as possible is essential, and thus this isn't a place to create a new config for every project.
+Preferably this is a place to create configurations for entirely separate classes of projects.

 CLI API definitions live in `bin/sdk-cli.js` and are constructed using [Yargs](http://yargs.js.org/) library.